juggler434/DBC-RPG/README.md

 ### Random Stats
 - Number of beers consumed: Chris-2, Nick-2, Angelo-2, Bill-3
 - Number of party-sized bags of chips eaten: 2
-- Number of hours listening to yass cat
+- Number of hours watching cat videos: 0.1
 - Number of times watched "The Room"